Starcounter-Jack/JSON-Patch/README.md

 ## Features
 * Allows you to apply patches on object trees for incoming traffic.
 * Allows you to freely manipulate object trees and then generate patches for outgoing traffic.
-* Tested in IE 8-11, Firefox, Chrome, Safari and Node.js
+* Tested in IE11, Firefox, Chrome, Safari and Node.js

 ## Install